-Albeit in the lower usage range, Portugal, the Netherlands, Norway and Peru had quite modest usage growth in the first half of 2022.
-Faster growth then in Spain, Hungary, the UK, Hong Kong and Canada.
+Albeit in the lower usage range, the Netherlands, Norway, Peru and Japan had quite modest usage growth in the first half of 2022.
+Faster growth then in Spain, Hungary, Romania, the UK, Hong Kong, Canada and Portugal.
+Iceland continues down due to the expansion in international SIMs.